I know, I know – girls’ trips have become so commonplace that they’re practically clichéd.

 Over the past several years, a group of friends and I have celebrated our respective birthdays by taking short weekend trips.
 Along with the San Francisco trip, we’ve checked out a small mining town in Arizona’s Bradshaw Mountains, a resort in Phoenix, and a casino on the Navajo Reservation.

 One of the things I love is that we all tend to adapt to the interests of the group.
 Not everyone is a fan of hiking, dancing, shopping, or sitting by the pool, but our trips usually include some combination of those activities – all because someone in the group happens be an enthusiast.

 On our San Francisco trip, I wanted to walk the Golden Gate Bridge.
-I had visited SF several times, but had never taken the touristy trip on foot.
+I had visited SF several times, but had never taken the trip on foot.
 My friends willingly signed on.

 It turned out to be pouring rain on the day of our walk, but that didn’t deter us.
-By the time we were midway into the two-mile trek, the rain was literally coming down vertically, the wind slashing icy water into our eyes.
+By the time we were midway into the two-mile trek, the rain was literally coming down horizontally, the wind slashing icy water into our eyes.
 Everybody was a good sport, though, and we just kept going.
 It was a walk to remember, that’s for sure!

 We also took a side trip to a yarn store for a friend who is a knitter, a drive down Lombard Street for another who was a first-time visitor to San Francisco, and detour to Ocean Beach – my favorite!
 Not on everyone’s list, but still a lot of fun.

 Along with indulging our various interests, I’ve found that my friends also cut each other plenty of slack on our trips.
 I experienced that in a big way on last year’s birthday trip to Phoenix, when I forgot my cell phone in a restroom while changing clothes after a hike.